Ysweb3/Rock-paper-scissors-game/README.md

-# Rock-paper-scissors-game played in the console
+# Rock-paper-scissors-game

+Played in prompt for 5 rounds